-It is the responsibility of the class teacher to engage the children in an exciting and challenging curriculum.
-They are to ensure that positive behaviour is promoted in their class, and that the class behaves in a responsible manner.
+It is the responsibility of the class teacher to ensure that positive behaviour is promoted in their class, and that the class behaves in a responsible manner during lesson time.

 The class teachers in our school have high expectations of the children in terms of behaviour, and they strive to ensure that all children work to the best of their ability.